yulguseva/orange_churn/README.md

 # Classification on Orange data

-The data was taken from the KDD Cup 2009, which is a marketing database from the French Telecom company Orange.
-The challenge is to predict the propensity of customers to switch provider (churn).
+Data from KDD CUP 2009 provided by telecomunication corporation Orange S.A.
+Data contains 50000 examples and 230 features, the first 190 features are numerical and the last 40 are categorical.
+The task is to estimate the churn probability of customers (classification problem on unbalanced data).
+The performance metric is AUC ROC.

+The public data was used in Kaggle competition https://www.kaggle.com/c/telecom-clients-churn-prediction/data.
+The 50000 examples are splitted into train data (40000 examples) and test data (10000 examples).
+Competitors don't have access to the test labels so the test data is not supposed to be used in model fitting, but in performance evaluation.

 This is a classification problem on anonymized, unbalanced data with lots of missing values, and there is also a particular interest in finding a measure that reflects the economic impact of ML models.

 ## Dataset
 Anonymized data on 40000 users with 190 numeric features and 40 categorical features.
 Data is unbalanced and contains lots of missing values.